Cutout Butter Cookie Recipe for Decorating Cookies

 - 4 tablespoons milk

 - 6 cups all-purpose flour

 - 3 cups royal icing (I use the recipe on the Wilton meringue powder package)

 - Using a large bowl with an electric mixer, cream butter and sugar.
 Add egg, milk, and vanilla and continue mixing until well combined.

 - Whisk baking powder, salt, and flour in another large bowl.
 Add flour mixture to wet ingredients, 1 cup at a time.
 Mix until combined before adding each additional cup of flour.

 - Divide dough in half and form 2 large balls.
-Cover each ball of dough in plastic wrap and place in refrigerator to chill at least 1 hour or overnight.
+Cover each ball of dough in plastic wrap and place in the refrigerator to chill at least 1 hour or overnight.

-- Preheat oven to 400° F. Working with 1 dough ball at a time, roll out dough on floured surface (I like to use powdered sugar to flour my surface for cookies) 1/4 to 1/2 inch thick.
-Cut into shapes with cookie cutter.
+- Preheat the oven to 400° F. Working with 1 dough ball at a time, roll out dough on a floured surface (I like to use powdered sugar to flour my surface for cookies) 1/4 to 1/2 inch thick.
+Cut into shapes with a cookie cutter.
 Place cookies 1 inch apart on ungreased cookie sheets.